If you have health insurance, it likely covers at least a few immunizations or vaccines.

 To find out if Medicaid covers any of the shots of vaccines you need, contact your local agency.

 As for children, Medicaid mainly covers their shots and vaccines through the Children's Health Insurance Program (CHIP).
 For more information on the specific immunizations CHIP covers, contact your local agency.

-There's another way to get kids free or low-cost vaccines if your local Medicaid or CHIP program don't cover them, by the way.
+There's another way to get kids free or low-cost vaccines if your local Medicaid or CHIP program won't cover them.
 The Vaccines for Children (VFC) program provides vaccines to children whose parents or guardians can't afford them.

 To qualify, the child has to be younger than 19 years of age.
 He or she also needs to be one of the following:

 - American Indian or Alaska Native

 In this case, underinsured means your child has health insurance, but it doesn't cover the shots or vaccines he or she needs.

 These shots should be free.
 That said, doctors can charge a set fee for administering them, so keep that in mind before you seek one.
 Doctors can also charge a fee for the office visit.
 And they can charge you for any additional services performed along with the shot, such as an eye exam or a blood test.

 Most health plans don't cover vaccines needed for traveling outside the U.S. This is true even though these vaccines may be "medically necessary."
 And insurance usually covers medically necessary care.

 On a related note, health insurance doesn't cover much medical care when you travel.